c2r0b/vnmsim/README.md

 This simulator is fully compatible with the most common commands for the Von Neumann Machine.
 It is able to load data (LOD), store it (STO), do additions (ADD), subtractions (SUB), multiplications (MUL), divisions (DIV) and perform jumps (JMZ/JMP).

-A guide to the simulator is also available from the `Help` section accessible from the menu at the top of the page of the simulator itself.
+A guide to the simulator is also available from the `Help` section accessible from the menu of the simulator itself.

 ## Specifications

-The simulator is developed as a PWA written with React in ES6 (and partially in Typescript).
+The simulator is developed as a PWA written with React and ES6 (and partially in Typescript).
 The code editor uses CodeMirror2, while most of the simulator UI is done using SVG elements.
 The chosen design framework is FluentUI by Microsoft.